joelhawksley/identity/components-2020/slides.md

 ^ Even if our views could be unit tested

-^ points to a bigger issue:
+^ My exploration of the space pointed to a bigger issue:

 ---